19 June 2017

 IN PHOTOS: KOALAS WITH NOWHERE TO GO

-WWF-Australia has been working to raise awareness of the devastating impact excessive tree-clearing has on koalas and other native wildlife.
+WWF-Australia has been working to raise awareness of the devastating impact excessive deforestation has on koalas and other native wildlife.
 Through our research, we have been thrilled to meet dedicated wildlife carers such as Clare from Return to the Wild Inc, who are on the front line when it comes to rescuing our precious species.

 These are just some of the photos Clare has taken during her time in-the-field.